 Finally, only short if you can afford to do so.
 Notably, only short with extra money will not need to live on.
-If you are having trouble paying the bills or have no savings, do not short.
+If you have trouble paying the bills or have no savings, do not short.

 However, shorting is a great way for a person with a lot of extra cash to make money from the stock market if you understand it and do it right.

 Smart traders understand that leverage is a precious commodity and use it sparingly.
-A good rule of thumb mentioned above is never to use over 50% of your leverage.
+A good rule is never to use over 50% of your leverage.